ctuning/ck-quantum/README.md

 $ ck time_to_solution vqe local:experiment:my_experiment_10 --delta=0.015 --prob=0.8    # TTS (supply the experiment from command line)
 ```

-## Send us the results of your experiments
+## Upload the results of your experiments to Quantum Collective Knowledge
 ```
 $ ck upload vqe --team=schroedinger-cat-herders                                         # upload (pick the experiment entry interactively)
 OR